FranciscoMoretti/site/content/code-tips/few-function-arguments.md

 - **Reduced coupling**: Fewer arguments reduce the dependencies between functions, promoting loose coupling and better modular design. 🔗

 ### 👎 Cons
-- **Potential for increased function complexity**: In some cases, reducing the number of function arguments might lead to more complex implementation logic within the function. 🕸️
 - **Increased dependency on shared state**: When reducing function arguments, it's common to rely more on shared state or global variables.
 This can introduce hidden dependencies and make the code harder to reason about or debug. 🕵️
 - **Potential performance impact**: In some cases, combining arguments or using configuration objects may introduce a slight performance overhead due to additional object creation or property access. 🐌